 The mission of FLIP is to support the growth of a more well-trained, expansive population of future Masters and PhD science and engineering leaders in integrated photonics.
 Our goal is to nourish and support a future workforce that will be in growing demand as advances in integrated photonics research and technology continue.

 Download the schedule of webinars for the summer of 2017.

-Watch videos of Future Leaders Stuart Daudlin and Ryan Kosciolek explaining the work they did at MIT this summer.
+Watch videos of Future Leaders Stuart Daudlin and Ryan Kosciolek explaining the work they did at MIT during the summer of 2017.